Site icon Our Breathing Planet

 Southern Darwin’s Frog Physical Description

-The stunning Southern Darwin’s Frog fascinates those who encounter it.
-The animal does so, however, for reasons beyond its unique pattern of brooding behavior.
+The stunning Southern Darwin’s Frog fascinates those individuals who actually encounter it.
+The amazing animal does so, however, for reasons beyond its unique pattern of brooding behavior.
 That’s true since this marvel of Nature intrigues one due to its sheer physical appearance, as well.

-Like many of its relatives, it also displays a moderate degree of sexual dimorphism.
+Like many of its relatives around the world, it also displays a moderate degree of sexual dimorphism.
 In its specific case, this physiological trait manifests itself in terms of appearance, rather than simple size.
 Individuals of both genders attain roughly the same physical measurements.

-Despite its other unique attributes, it remains a small variety of frog.
+Despite its mulitple other unique attributes, this marvel remains a very small variety of frog.
 Specimens of both sexes reach an average body length ranging from only 0.9 – 1.2 in (2.2 – 3.1 cm).
 This includes the snout, which also has an unusual feature.
 It’s elongated into a fleshy proboscis.

-Compared to similar creatures, its legs evolved as comparatively slender and long.
+Amazingly, compared to similar creatures, its legs actually evolved as comparatively slender and long in nature.
 Among the studied examples, its front feet display no sign of webbing.
 Yet, most individuals of the species possess this structure on a few of the toes on both their small hind feet.

 The genders of the Southern Darwin’s Frog distinguish themselves in coloring, however.
-Females typically present either a brown or green underside.
-Some of those showing the brown shade also present other patterns.
+Females of the spcies typically present either a brown or green underside.
+Some of those examples showing the brown shade also present other patterns.
 These include faint V-shaped marks on the back.

-Males, meanwhile, vary far more in coloration.
-These often present mostly or entirely as green on the upperside.
+Males, meanwhile, vary far more in their coloration.
+These individuals often present mostly or entirely as green on the upperside.
 The throat, in contrast, commonly shows a brownish hue.
-Much of the underside manifests as black, with large white spots in completely random patterns.
+Much of the underside further manifests as black, with large white spots in completely random patterns.

 Source: https://bit.ly/3zk7s0 Photo: Mono Andes CCL: https://bit.ly/3nhldtF